CMSgov/QHP-provider-formulary-APIs/README.md

 #### Benefits sub-type

-The **Benefits** sub-type is an No section and will be shaped depending on what industry and consumers find valuable.
+The **Benefits** sub-type is an optional section and will be shaped depending on what industry and consumers find valuable.

 For example, many health plans are offering telemedicine as an additional health benefit and that can be highlighted by adding a `telemedicine` entry.